Top 4 Challenges of In-House Recruiting

 One of the most difficult decisions a company has to make when recruiting is deciding whether to recruit in-house or work with a recruitment agency.
 Where recruiting in-house has a few advantages, it also comes with a lot of challenges that may be costly for the company in the long run.

-Take a look at some of the challenges that a company may encounter if they decide to recruit in-house.
+Take a look at 4 of the challenges that a company may encounter if they decide to recruit in-house:

 1. Too Many Applicants, Not Enough Quality